thechelsuk/uk.thechels/_pages/gear.md

 ## Tablet

-The iPad Pro 11 inch - second generation is my daily computer of choice having upgrade from a rather old yet capable MacBook Air from 2012.
+The iPad Pro 11 inch - 4th generation is my daily computer of choice having upgrade from a rather old yet capable MacBook Air from 2012.

 Almost everything I need to do these days can be done in the browser or via dedicated apps.

+- Apple Pencil
+- Magic Keyboard
+- UGREEN wireless mouse
+- RK ROYAL KLUDGE RK61 Wireless Mechanical Keyboard

 ## Watch